GSA/search-gov-website/_posts/2018-03-28-six-months-in.md

 We added a crawler in January 2018, to facilitate URL discovery on a given website.

 We added the ability to index content from XML sitemaps in February.
-We follow the [sitemaps protocol](https://www.sitemaps.org/protocol.html) {% external_link %}, which relies in part on also having  and have posted a explainer pages about [XML sitemaps]({{ site.baseurl }}/indexing/sitemaps.html) and [robots.txt files]({{ site.baseurl }}/indexing/robotstxt.html) to get you the most essential information.
+We follow the [sitemaps protocol](https://www.sitemaps.org/protocol.html) , which relies in part on also having  and have posted a explainer pages about [XML sitemaps]({{ site.baseurl }}/indexing/sitemaps.html) and [robots.txt files]({{ site.baseurl }}/indexing/robotstxt.html) to get you the most essential information.

 We removed our connection to the Google Site Search API in March, and are now serving results from our own index for those cases where we had previously used Google.